 We are not exposed to significant credit risk on retail customer accounts in the Cayman Islands and Bimini, Bahamas, as our policy is to cease supply of water to customers whose accounts are more than 45 days overdue.
 Our primary exposure to credit risk is from bulk water sales customers in Belize, The Commonwealth of The Bahamas, The British Virgin Islands, Barbados and the Cayman Islands.
 In addition, the entire balance of our loan receivable is due from the Water Authority-Cayman.
-Also, we have loaned \$3.0 million to OC-BVI which was originally due to be repaid on June 1, 2007.
-We are presently negotiating to extend the maturity date of this loan.
+Also, we have outstanding a loan to OC-BVI of \$2,875,000 which is due in quarterly installments of \$125,000, with a final balloon payment of \$2,000,000 due on August 31, 2009.